socalledsound/nu-scripts/week1/03-i-heart-react-simplified/w1-v-13B-components and props.md

 [SC]
 show App Component
 [VO]
 In the last video we focused on the JSX in the return expression of this App function.
-And I mentioned that, in React, we call functions that return JSX like this one does are called Components in React.
+And I mentioned that, in React, functions like this one, functions that return JSX --  are called Components.

-In this video I want to talk a little more about components, about how they're just a little different than normal functions and also talk about props, which are how we pass arguments into React components.
+In this video I want to talk a little more about components and also about props, which are how we pass arguments into React components.

 [SC]